ryandgoldenberg1/svrg_project/README_submit.md

 Following command shown how to run the experiment.
-For generating plot used in paper, please refer to run_plot.sh.

 # Requrement
   - Python3
   - pytorch >=1.3
+  - cuda gpu
 Note that if you don't have cuda device, you should turn off the `--device cuda` flag.

+# Instruction to run the code
+If you just want to generate the plot used in the report
+  * Download the experiment result from the experiment results then unzip
+  * `. run_plot.sh`

+If you want to re-run all experiments that generate the figure (WARNING: May take around a week in single node)
+  * `. run.sh`

+If you just want to run some parts of experiment,
-# Reproducibility of paper result
+## Reproducibility of paper result
-## CIFAR 10
+### SVRG CIFAR 10
 ```bash
 python train.py \
   --seed 83 \